Hampton Park - East

 An assessment of population growth drivers in Hampton Park - East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hampton Park - East's population was around 13,651 as of Nov 2025.
-This reflected an increase of 936 people since the 2021 Census, which reported a population of 12,715.
-The change was inferred from ABS's estimated resident population of 13,383 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 1,660 persons per square kilometer, above national averages assessed by AreaSearch.
-Hampton Park - East's growth rate of 7.4% since the census was within 1.5 percentage points of the national average (8.9%).
+Hampton Park - East's population is around 13,582 as of Feb 2026.
+This reflects an increase from 12,715 people in the 2021 Census, marking a growth of 867 people (6.8%).
+The change is inferred from ABS data showing an estimated resident population of 13,383 as of June 2024 and an additional 223 validated new addresses since the Census date.
+This results in a population density ratio of 1,652 persons per square kilometer, higher than national averages assessed by AreaSearch.
 Overseas migration contributed approximately 66.2% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Population projections indicated an above median growth rate, with the area expected to grow by 1,939 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 12.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Population projections indicate an above median growth for the area, with an expected increase of 1,939 persons by 2041 based on latest annual ERP population numbers, reflecting a total gain of 12.8% over the 17 years.

 Frequently Asked Questions - Population